Documentive/TemplateBuddy-Old/CONTRIBUTING.md

 	user@programmer~:$ python main.py
 	```
   4) If any test fails make sure to fix your code so that the error goes away.
 PR will be deleted if it does not pass the tests.

+## Instructions for first time contributors/ beginner level contributors for template related issues (both HTML and LATEX) during HACKTOBERFEST

+- Start working on the issues once you are assigned to them.
+Head over to the issue and comment that you want it to be assigned to you.
+Once the maintainer assigns the issue to you, start working on it.
+- Once the issue is assigned, you have one week (7 Days) to submit the PR.
+Failing to do so will get the issue reassigned to someone else.
+As each issue related to questions are being assigned to single contributor at a time, we sincerely hope that you cooperate with us.
+- If you create a PR without the issue being assigned to you, the PR will be marked spam as you are not adhering to the rules.
+- For the template related files:
+	- if it is a HTML template, name the files as template<template_number>.html and template<template_number>.css and put them in the respective folders in TemplateBuddy/static/resume_templates i.e. html and css folder.
+Eg. template2.html and template2.css
+	- if it is a LaTeX template, put the source files in a folder named as template<template_number> and put that folder in the location TemplateBuddy/static/resume_templates/tex as a zip file.
+Eg. template2.zip
+- If the files are not named in the above mentioned format, a comemnt would be added by the maintainers as a warning and if it is not changed in the next PR, the PR would be marked spam for not adhering to the rules.

 ## General Hacktoberfest Rules